-Photographing or recording teachers or other students without their express consent via cell phones or other devices is strictly forbidden.
+Photographing or recording teachers or other students without their express consent is strictly forbidden.
 This is a felony under NC law and students who do so will be reported to the authorities.

 Students who post photos or videos on social media that were made at school or a school sponsored event that are considered inappropriate may face disciplinary action.
 If issues arise at school regarding social media posts or texts made off campus, students will be disciplined accordingly.